aytuncilhan/BugcrowdAnalysis/README.md

 In doing so,
 * Removed dataframe items which have $0 as both minimum and maximum values (since this means no bounty data was found for that program).
-* The values are not rounded to full 1000s as it distored the dataset values: For instance most of the Min bounty values for rounded to 0 and hence ruled out...
-Albeit, the line to round values is still there, just commented out:
+* The values _are not_ rounded to full 1000s since this distored the dataset values: For instance, many of the Min bounty values were are rounded to 0 since they are less then 500 and hence get ruled out...
+Nevertheless, the line to round values is still there, just commented out:
     `bounties = [round(num,-3) for num in bounties]`

-There are two plots to generate: *Minimum Bounty Histogram* and *Maximum Bounty Histogram*.
+As required in the exercise, there are two plots to be generated: **Minimum Bounty Histogram** and **Maximum Bounty Histogram**.

-The plots looks nicer and more meaningful when the x-axis is plotted in log scale (since the values increase drastically even if they are all Min - or respectively all Max).
+The plots look nicer and more meaningful when the x-axis is plotted in log scale (since the values increase drastically even if they are all Min - or respectively all Max).
 However, both linear scale and log scale x-axis versions of the histograms are plotted and depicted below (In the script, I've added a scale parameter to a custom plot function to specify x-axis scale: `plotHistograms(minB, maxB, 'log')`)

 Below are the histograms generated using matplotlib:
-Log scale in x-axis | Linear scale in x-axis
+Log scale x-axis | Linear scale x-axis
 ------------ | -------------
 ![Plot](https://github.com/aytuncilhan/BugcrowdAnalysis/blob/a8021d809b4ec4694ebe38a05781df710e963a48/Plots/LogscaleHistograms.png) | ![Plot](https://github.com/aytuncilhan/BugcrowdAnalysis/blob/753011a530752bba6f056d5b246da596a73ec6f1/Plots/LinearscaleHistograms.png)